Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 Uterus and appendages

-Carrying out such a serious gynecological operation as a hysterectomy has a significant impact on the health and hormonal background of a woman, and in order to avoid the negative consequences associated with this, proper rehabilitation after removal of the uterus and ovaries is simply necessary.
-Hysterectomy is more often used in the treatment of women over 40 years of age, because it leads to the loss of the ability to have children and is more difficult to tolerate by younger patients, both physically and psychologically.
+Carrying out such a serious gynecological operation as a hysterectomy has a significant impact on the health and hormonal levels of a woman, and in order to avoid the negative consequences associated with this, proper rehabilitation after removal of the uterus and ovaries is simply necessary.
+Hysterectomy is more often used to treat women over 40 years of age, since it leads to the loss of the opportunity to have children and is more difficult for younger patients to tolerate, both physically and psychologically.

-Each woman decides for herself whether to have surgery or not.
-But, even in the case when it comes to saving lives, and surgical intervention is inevitable, you can minimize its impact on the body.
-Awareness of the possible consequences, attentive attitude to one's health and compliance with the doctor's recommendations allow avoiding many complications and continuing to lead a normal lifestyle.
+Each woman makes her own decision whether to have surgery or not.
+But even in cases where life-saving is involved and surgical intervention is inevitable, its impact on the body can be minimized.
+Being aware of the possible consequences, being attentive to your health and following your doctor’s recommendations allows you to avoid many complications and continue to lead your previous lifestyle.

 Postoperative period